HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/UseJavaScriptToReplaceText.md

-# Using JavaScript to Find and Replace Text on a Portal Page
+# How to Use JavaScript to Find and Replace Text on a Portal Page

 ## Applies to

-> HCL Digital Experience v8.5 and higher
+> HCL Digital Experience version 8.5 and higher

 ## Introduction